Freedom of religion in Yemen: Religious demography

-Jews are oldest religious minority.
-Nearly all of the country's once-sizable Jewish population has emigrated.
-Fewer than 500 Jews remain in the country.
-There are 3,000 Christians throughout the country, most of whom are refugees or temporary foreign residents.
+Jews are the only non-Muslim religious minority in the country.
+While the Jewish community was once sizable, most have since emigrated.
+As of 2020, fewer than 400 remain, mainly in the northern region, particularly in Amran Governorate.

+The largest religious minority is Hinduism.

+In 2023, Christians as a group make up 0.06% of the country’s population.
+Many of these are temporary foreign workers or refugees.

 Status of religious freedom

 Legal and policy framework

 The Constitution provides for freedom of religion, and the Government generally respected this right in practice; however, there were some restrictions.
 The Constitution declares that Islam is the state religion and that Shari'a is the source of all legislation.
 Followers of religious groups other than Islam are free to worship according to their beliefs and to wear religiously distinctive ornaments or dress; however, Shari'a forbids conversion and prohibits non-Muslims from proselytizing, and the Government enforces this prohibition.
 The Government requires permission for the construction of new places of worship and prohibits non-Muslims from holding elected office.

 The Government issues residence visas to priests so that they may provide for their community's religious needs.
 Christian clergy, who ministered to the foreign community, were employed in teaching, social services, and health care.

 The country maintains regular diplomatic relations with the Vatican.

 The Government does not maintain records of an individual's religious identity, and there is no law that requires religious groups to register with the state; however, the General Election Committee has adopted a policy barring all non-Muslims from running for Parliament.
 Chapter 2, Article 106 of the Constitution further notes that the President of the Republic must "practice his Islamic duties."

 Public schools provide instruction in Islam but not in other religions; however, Muslim citizens can attend private schools that do not teach Islam.
 Almost all non-Muslim students in the country are foreigners and attend private schools.

 The Muslim holy days of Eid al-Adha, Muharram, and Eid al-Fitr are public holidays.

 Public schools provide instruction in Islam but not in other religions, although Muslim citizens are allowed to attend private schools that do not teach Islam.
 In an effort to curb ideological and religious extremism in schools, the government does not permit any courses outside of the officially approved curriculum to be taught in private and national schools.
 Because the government is concerned that unlicensed religious schools deviate from formal educational requirements and promote militant ideology, it has closed more than 4,500 of these institutions and deported foreign students studying there.